samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-High_Volume.md

 > Time to follow your bike workout with a longer run, so you'll start off with a
 > 2-hour bike workout where you'll sustain 1hr45min of effort between 80-85% FTP
 > before fluidly and in a relaxed manner transitioning into your longest yet,
-> post-bike run of 75 minutes at an Easy-Moderate RPE6 pace.
+> post-bike run of 75 minutes at an Easy-Moderate, RPE6 pace.

 ### Friday